fleschutz/LSS/README.md

 Mode 2 - List no solutions
 --------------------------
-No solution exists for: n equal 4 or 5 modulo 9.
+No solution at all exists for: n equal 4 or 5 modulo 9.

 `./mode 2` returns: [no_solutions.txt](Solutions/no_solutions.txt).
 This mode uses function listNoSolutions() and took 0.116s.